Dougray Scott

 Stephen Dougray Scott (born 25 November 1965) is a Scottish actor.
 He has appeared in the films Twin Town (1997), Ever After (1998), Mission: Impossible 2 (2000), Enigma (2001), Ripley's Game (2002), Hitman (2007), and My Week with Marilyn (2011).
-He is a recipient of the International Emmy Award for Best Actor and a BAFTA for his performance in the Scottish crime drama series Crime (2021).
+He is a recipient of the International Emmy Award for Best Actor and a BAFTA Scotland Award for his performance in the Scottish crime drama series Crime (2021).

-Early life
+Early life and education

 Scott was born in Glenrothes, Fife, on 25 November 1965.
-He is the son of Elma, a nurse, and Alan Scott, a travelling salesman of refrigerators and freezers, and a former actor.
-He then gained a place on the full-time acting and performance course at Fife College's Kirkcaldy Campus.
+He was born the youngest of four children to Elma, a nurse, and Allan Scott, a travelling salesman and former actor.

+He attended Auchmuty High School and later Kirkcaldy College, where he studied drama.
+He went on to study at the Welsh College of Music and Drama in Cardiff, Wales, where he received an award for most promising drama student.
+Scott took his stage name from his grandmother's surname, Dougray, when he joined Equity, because there was already a Stephen Scott registered.